www.RiverBollin.info

 Trickle Filters

 The clarified water is trickled over a bed of gravel where bacterial activity further cleans the water.
 The arms are propelled simply by the thrust of the water flow.
+There are around 36 of these filters on the site, and all will be made obsolete by the new MOB plant described below.

 Aeration and Activation